Frequently Asked Questions

 Playing with ill-fitting equipment limits our vision and experience of the many choices that we can have with custom fitted equipment.
 It takes time to explore new options, and let go of old cramped playing habits.

-Why do I need to go through three stages to get a chin rest and collar bone rest?
+Why do I need to be measured and coached to get a chin rest and collar bone rest?

 Most players have been used to having few options in equipment.
 Designing custom equipment means that we work in 3 dimensions, taking in to account, height, tilt, position and contour of both chin rest and collar bone rest.
-In creating the designs, we also get to know you and how you want to play.
-During the consultations, we have time to build mock equipment and let you try it out.
 We also take time to find the best instrument position for your build.
+In creating the designs, we get to know you and how you want to play.
+Our interactive measuring technique means that you are involved actively in all the equipment decisions, as you can try out the options during the measuring session.

 How long will it take me to get used to the equipment changes?